Please press here to listen to the homily or download

 2/ Gospel: The Holy Spirit sanctifies the faithful.

 2.1/ Christ’s word has power because it is guided by the Holy Spirit: When people listen to preachers, they shall recognize the value of their words depending on knowledge they possessed.
-The more the audience have knowlege the more understanding what preachers want to say.
+The more the audience have knowledge the more understanding what preachers want to say.
 In today passage, when Jesus came to Capernaum, a major town of Galilee, to teach people on a Sabbath, people were astonished of his teaching because his words have power.

 2.2/ The reaction of the unclean spirit: In oppose to the Holy Spirit’s presence is the devil’s presence.
 If the Holy Spirit helps people to fathom God’s mysteries, the devil finds ways to prevent people from understanding these mysteries.
 The Egyptians believe that there are thirty-six kinds of devils who are always waiting to enter people through human senses to cause damages for people, such as: the mute, the deaf, the immoral, the lecherous, etc. The unclean spirit in today passage might be the lecherous demon; they were afraid of Jesus’ power when they said, “Ha!
 What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are– the Holy One of God!”